Key References & Legislation

 Step 3: Lodge the claim correctly

-Lodge with the insurer (or ask your employer for insurer details).
-Include incident details, medical certificate, and supporting documents.
+A correctly lodged NSW workers compensation claim should give the insurer enough information to identify the worker, employer, injury, medical restriction, wage baseline and support requested.
+Lodge with the insurer, or ask your employer for insurer details.
+Include incident details, your Certificate of Capacity, wage records and supporting documents.
 Save copies of everything you submit.

 If your file already includes payroll confusion, delayed reporting, or arguments about whether the injury really arose from work, do not treat those as minor admin issues.
 They often become the foundation for a later claim denial or pre-existing condition dispute.